Jeff Reed (American football): Professional career

+New Orleans Saints

+After going undrafted in the 2002 NFL draft, Reed signed with the New Orleans Saints on April 26, 2002.
+He was waived on August 26, 2002.

 Pittsburgh Steelers

-After an unsuccessful tryout with the New Orleans Saints during the 2002 preseason, Reed joined the Pittsburgh Steelers as a free agent during the regular season.
+Reed joined the Pittsburgh Steelers as a free agent on November 19, 2002.
 Originally signed as a midseason replacement to the injured Todd Peterson, Reed quickly contributed to the team, finishing the season with 100 points, which led to the team releasing Peterson in the offseason and making Reed their primary kicker.

 During the Steelers 2005 AFC Divisional Playoff game against the New York Jets, Reed kicked a 33-yard field goal in overtime after his New York counterpart Doug Brien missed two field goals.
 During the 2005–06 NFL playoffs, where the Steelers eventually won Super Bowl XL, Reed successfully kicked all three field goal attempts and converted all fourteen of his potential PATs.
 Reed's streak of 189 consecutive successful PAT's (210 including post-seasons), dating back to the Steelers' week 16 victory over the Chargers in 2003, came to an end on Monday November 3, 2008, against the Washington Redskins.

 During Super Bowl XLIII, Reed went 2-for-2 on field goals and 3-for-3 on extra points in the Steelers 27–23 victory over the Arizona Cardinals.

-Reed is the second-highest scoring Steeler.
-His 733 points trails Gary Anderson's 1,343.
+Reed is the third-highest scoring Steeler.
+His 733 points trails Gary Anderson's 1,343 and Chris Boswell's 1097 (as of December 1, 2024).
 Reed's fallout with the Steelers began on October 18, 2009, Reed was cited again for public intoxication and disorderly conduct related charges on October 18, 2009, hours after the team defeated the Cleveland Browns.
 The incident occurred when Steelers tight end Matt Spaeth was cited for urinating in public, and Reed refused to comply with police orders to go back inside his SUV.
 He later apologized to his team for his conduct.

 Reed was franchise tagged during the 2010 offseason, and signed his one-year tender on April 13, 2010.

 Reed was released on November 16, 2010, two days after missing a 26-yard field goal against the New England Patriots.
 He was replaced by Shaun Suisham.
 Reed went unclaimed through waivers and became a free agent, free to sign with any team and still collect the balance of his Steelers' contract ($160,000 each week) for the year in addition to any pay he received from signing with a new team.

 On November 18, 2010, two days after Reed was released by the Steelers, the Cincinnati Bengals offered Reed a contract.
 However, he declined.